Why matting is a contamination control system—not a decorative afterthought

 Goal: Remove finer particles and begin moisture absorption.

 This is where bi-level construction is critical.
 The upper surface wipes the shoe clean while the lower level traps and stores dirt so it cannot be re-tracked.
+At First Mats, we recommend looking for Heavy-Duty Polypropylene Entrance Mats designed for commercial entrances.

 Zone 3: Internal Reception — The Final Polish